maelmugerwa/fullstack-template/docs/INTERVIEW_GUIDE.md

 ### Opening Script (2 minutes)

 > "I've prepared a fullstack TypeScript application that demonstrates production-ready patterns.
-It's a task manager with a React frontend, Express API, and Prisma ORM connecting to SQLite.
+It's a user directory with a React frontend, Express API, and Prisma ORM connecting to SQLite.
 Let me show you how it works, then we can dive into any area you'd like to explore."

 **Then demonstrate:**
-1. Create a task (shows POST)
+1. Create a user (shows POST)
-2. Toggle completion (shows PUT)
+2. Edit user details (shows PUT)
-3. Delete a task (shows DELETE)
+3. Delete a user (shows DELETE)
 4. Show API response in Network tab

 **Transition:**